marcelgoh/misc-programs/readme.md

 # Miscellaneous Mini-Programs

-These are all miscellaneous simple files or scripts that I wrote while learning new languages.
+A collection of mostly single-file programs or scripts that I wrote while learning new languages.